melezhik/swat/README2.md

     | http resourse directrory/swat.ini file | 3           |
     | curent working direcroy/swat.my  file  | 4           |
     | environment variables                  | 5           |

+What happnes if you defined the same swat varibale twice?
+Say you have: `curl_params="-H 'Foo: Bar'"` in a ~/swat.ini and have `curl_params="-H 'Bar: Baz'"` in a project_root_directory/swat.ini ?

+According to settings priority table project_root_directory/swat.ini will win and resulted value for curl_params will be "-H 'Bar: Baz'"

 # Swat story hooks